adrdomeniconi/maya_cpp_plugin_test_example/README.md

 #### 3.1 Project Configuration

-For the test project to work with the Maya plugin, you must **replicate the plugin project's configuration** but adding a few new steps:
+For the test project to work with the Maya plugin, you must **update the plugin configurations and replicate the plugin project's configuration on the testing project** adding a few new steps:

 - **Architecture**: Use only the x64 configuration.
 Avoid x86 to ensure compatibility with Maya.
 - **General Settings**: